juvalen/ngjnx/README.md

 * Puppet nginx module installed
 `$ puppet module install puppet-nginx`

+### Limitations
+* Local network interface is wlp16s0
+* Box network inerface is enp0s8

+Tune them with your environment at `Vagrantfile`.

+Also create a new file with the name of your interface at the box and replace it inside the file too.
+Take **files/listen-address-enp0s8** as a template.

 ### Operation
 To build and deploy the servers just enter: